Registration Fee: $15/family

 - Thanksgiving Break: No classes Tuesday through Saturday of Thanksgiving Week

-- Christmas Break: Last classes for 1st Semester are the Friday a full week prior to Christmas; First classes for 2nd Semester are Friday of the second full week of January
+- Christmas Break: Last classes for 1st Semester are the Saturday a full week prior to Christmas; First classes for 2nd Semester are Friday of the first week of January

-- No Classes Monday through Friday of AISD Spring Break
+- Spring Break: No Classes Monday through Saturday of AISD Spring Break

-- The last day of classes is typically the last Friday before performances.
-IF the performances are a combined story ballet/recital (all students in one production) then classes will end the week prior to allow for evening Dress Rehearsals.
+- Last Day of Classes: The last day of classes is typically the last Friday a week before performance weekend.
+IF the performances are a combined story ballet/recital (all students in one production), then classes will end the week prior to allow for evening Dress Rehearsals.
 If the last Friday for scheduled classes is Good Friday, then the season will end with Thursday classes the day before.

-The exact dates for each year should be noted on the calendar, in addition to special events.
-We do have classes on Columbus Day, Veterans' Day, and other school days-off like Staff In-Service Days or unused Snow Days.
+We do have classes on Columbus Day, Veterans' Day, Martin Luther King Day, President's Day, and other school days-off like Staff In-Service Days or unused Snow Days.
 We use the above schedule so that all classes meet the same number of times regardless of their day, excluding closings out of our control such as for inclement weather.

 We make every effort to offer all scheduled classes in a season.
 However, some closures or cancellations are out of our control.